 Despite its enormous cost, the Work for the Dole program simply doesn't produce the outcomes intended.
-Jade Manson suggests the "volunteer's bonus" — a far more positive alternative.
+Eleanor Green suggests the "volunteer's bonus" — a far more positive alternative.

 DESPITE THE $5.1 billion over three years going towards the Work for the Dole program, increasing evidence shows that it does nothing to improve job outcomes.
 A recent study commissioned by the Federal Government found that Work for the Dole increased the likelihood that people would move off welfare by only 2% during the research period of December 2014 to March 2015 (Social Research Centre, 2015).
 This confirms what was already apparent — that Work for the Dole cannot decrease the unemployment rate, just as it cannot increase the number of available jobs.